dhairyas87/namaste-react/README.md

 Loading a class based component means creating a instance of a class

+Hooks are very new concept.

 To create a State variable , the best place is in the constructor this.state is a reserved varibale and it has all the variables for the state variables

-Hooks are very new concept.
+For updating a state varibale in the functional component we were using the set Method to update the state of variables

+ //this.state.count = this.state.count+1 (This is incorrect.
+Never update the state variables direct as it would not update it directly)

+ use this.setState to update any of the state variables.